supervisely-ecosystem/data-commander/README.md

 -   Familiar Supervisely interface.
 -   Copies items and their annotations from one location to another while maintaining structure.
--   Copying can be initiated from: projects, datasets, labeling jobs, and queues.
+-   Copying can be initiated from: projects, datasets, labeling jobs*, and queues*.
 -   Copies only items that meet the following conditions:
     -   Were annotated within a Labeling Job, and these jobs are marked **as completed**.
     -   Were marked **as accepted** during review.
     -   Have no remaining labeling jobs with this items in an unfinished status.
 -   Automatically resolves conflicts by renaming conflicting objects with a sequential index.
 -   Automatically creates a backup version for the destination project, allowing you to create a copy of the project at any time with the same state it had after the transfer and run experiments on the exact same data. `Сurrently only for images`

+\* - coming soon

 **Hierarchy of Transfers and Result:**